DualBrain/CheckersSolitaire/README.md

 # CheckersSolitaire
-An original game by Cory Smith inspired by a game written circa 1978 by David H. Ahl.
+An original game by designed by Cory Smith originally inspired by a game written circa 1978 by David H. Ahl.
 (VB.NET)

-The simplest way to get started with the code is to use <a href=http://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx>Microsoft Visual Studio 2013 Community Edition</a> (It's FREE!).
+The simplest way to get started with the code is to use [Microsoft Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/) (It's FREE!).

 <P align=center><IMG src="http://www.addressof.com/articles/checkerssolitaire_v0.1.jpg"><BR><EM>Shown with Hints enabled. (v0.1.5)</EM></P>